-- Applicants must have been a member for at least a year (or be a PhD student in their first year of study).
+- Non-direct debit members must have been a member for at least a year (or be a PhD student in their first year of study).
 Non-direct debit student members must sign up for 3-4 years in order to be eligible for travel awards.

-- No applicant will receive more than one award per calendar year and three in toto.
-However, an award to attend the BSCB spring meeting does not preclude getting another travel award in the same calendar year.
+- No applicant will receive more than one award per annum.
+However, an award to attend the BSCB spring meeting does not preclude getting another travel award in the same year.

 - The applicant must be contributing a poster or a talk.

-- Any one lab may receive up to three awards or £1000 per calendar year, not counting awards to participate in the spring BSCB meeting.
+- Any one lab may receive up to three awards per calendar year, not counting awards to participate in the spring BSCB meeting.
 Awards are discretionary and subject to available funds.

 - Incomplete applications will not be considered.